-Generally, the children will do their homework within their homework books or digitally through 'Spelling Shed' (if applicable) or 'Times Tables Rockstar'.
+Generally, the children will do their homework within their homework books.

 The Marking of Homework

 Homework should be marked in accordance with the school's Marking Policy.
 The impact of the daily homework will be seen through spellings and tables tests these will be fed back through the return of the sheets or the homework book.
 If applicable, on the project/presentation work the children should receive feedback on the quality of their homework, and what they could do to improve their work.
 This will also prove useful to parents wanting to help their children to improve their work, and provide them with useful feedback on the child's progress.
 House points may be given for homework that contribute towards the children's 'House Point Certificates'.